theturnout/court-data-docs/docs/source/technical/pipeline.rst

 Storage
 *******

-Data passed from the :code:`validator`` are parsed and transformed from RDF triples to flat data that can be stored in SQL datastores.
+Data passed from the :code:`validator` is parsed and transformed from RDF triples to flat data that can be stored in SQL datastores.
 Data in these stores is not very human-readable but can be reassembled using SPARQL queries.
-The `queries` directory contains examples of SPARQL queries and the `run_query.py` script that can be run to extract data stored by the pipeline.
+The :code:`queries` directory contains examples of SPARQL queries and the `run_query.py` script that can be run to extract data stored by the pipeline.
 See the documentation in the tool's GitHub repo, linked above, for more information about executing SQARQL queries on the Court Data Standard example data.